Nassir Little

-Nassir Shamai Little (/nəˈsɪər/ nə-SEER; born February 11, 2000) is an American professional basketball player for the Chiba Jets of the Japanese B.League.
+Nassir Shamai Little (/nəˈsɪər/ nə-SEER; born February 11, 2000) is an American professional basketball player for the Saga Ballooners of the Japanese B.League.
 Little finished his high school career as one of the top-ranked players in his class, having led Orlando Christian Prep to consecutive Florida state championships.
 He played college basketball for the North Carolina Tar Heels and was selected in the first round of the 2019 NBA draft by the Portland Trail Blazers.

 Early life

 Little played his freshman and sophomore seasons (2014–16) at Oakleaf High School then transferred to Orlando Christian Prep, where he played for the rest of his high school career.
 In his junior and senior season (2016–18), he led Orlando Christian Prep to back-to-back Florida state titles.
 Little stood out during the McDonald's All-American Game in 2018 as he posted 28 points and 5 rebounds, 1 assist and 1 steal, to lead the West past the East and claim the most valuable player (MVP) award.
 He also won MVP honors at the Jordan Brand Classic after putting up 24 points in 25 minutes.
 Thus he joined LeBron James as only the second player to win MVP honors at both high school All-American games.
 Little was ranked the second-best high school prospect of 2018 by the recruiting service Rivals.